victorviro/ml_pipeline/documentation/mlflow_setup.md

-# Postgre as backend store in MLflow
+# Set up MLflow tracking server

-We use PostgreSQL database as a backend store and google cloud storage as artifact store.
+We use PostgreSQL database as backend store and google cloud storage as artifact store.

 ## Install mlflow